Pack These 5 Essential Items When Travelling to East Africa

 - Rwanda.

-This is an outline of essential things which you must pack in order to enjoy your stay in these countries.
-Remembering to carry these items will ensure that you have fewer worries or regrets and your tour will be more memorable.
-The items you will carry largely depend on the type and nature of your visit, but these are essential items which you should never leave behind, whether you are visiting for business or pleasure.
+Carrying these items will ensure that you have fewer worries or regrets, and your tour will be more memorable.
+The items you will carry largely depend on the type and nature of your visit, but these are essential items that you should never leave behind, whether you are visiting for business or pleasure.

-This is just a simple guide to help you to come up with a checklist of the essentials.
+Use this simple guide to help you come up with a checklist of the essentials.
 You will need to do more research concerning the weather, political climate, and disease outbreaks before travelling.

 1.Protective attire or accessories